‘Safeguarding systems are robust’

-Every member of CBEC has a responsibility to protect themselves and each other.
-In College every member of staff is trained and refreshed on how to recognise and deal with a child protection concern.
-The key members of staff in College that action concerns and who staff, students and parents can speak to are our Designated Safeguarding Team:
+Every member of Cranbourne has a responsibility to protect themselves and each other.
+In School every member of staff is trained and refreshed on how to recognise and deal with a child protection concern.
+The key members of staff in School that action concerns and who staff, students and parents can speak to are our Designated Safeguarding Team:

 - DSL – Miss Conlon

-- DSL Team – Mrs Clifforth, Mrs Gare, Miss Clark, Mr Greene, Mrs Gray
+- DSL Team – Mrs Gare, Miss Clark, Mrs Gray

 We work very closely with many of the external agencies that support Children Services across Basingstoke.
 These include Early Help Hub, Early Intervention Support Team, Catch 22, YPI, YOT and Spotlight to name a few.
 In College students have access to our intervention team and ELSA.